 Full-time workers usually work 35 hours or more a week (in all their jobs combined).

-This is a medium sized occupation employing 13,400 workers.
-The number of workers has grown very strongly over the past 5 years.
-Over the next 5 years (to May 2022) the number of workers is expected to stay about the same at 13,700.
-Around 5,000 job openings are likely over this time from workers leaving and new jobs being created.
+The number of Civil Engineering Draftspersons and Technicians grew very strongly over the past 5 years and is expected to stay fairly stable over the next 5 years:from 13,400 in 2017 to 13,700 by 2022.There are likely to be around 5,000 job openings over this time from workers leaving and new jobs being created.

 In 2016, employers in New South Wales, Melbourne and South Australia found it hard to fill vacancies for Civil Engineering Draftspersons and Technicians.
 To find out more, view the Department of Jobs and Small Business latest skill shortage research opens in a new window.

 No data is available for the selected graph for this Occupation.

 An Associate Degree, Advanced Diploma or Diploma, or at least 3 years of relevant experience is usually needed.
 Around two in five workers have a Certificate III or higher Vocational Education and Training (VET) qualification.
 Even with a qualification, experience or on-the-job training is usually needed.
 Registration or licensing may also be required.

 Before starting a course, check it will provide you with the skills and qualifications you need.

 The course listings on this page are provided by Good Education Group.